OmAr-Kader/medeasy/README.md

 # Medeasy

-An application that connects doctors (head manager) with healthcare partners
+Healthcare application that connects doctors (and head manager) with healthcare partners

 The main purpose of Medeasy app :
 - Organizing medical appointments